 Zach Wooldridge is a founding partner at Elm Creek Partners, a Dallas-based private equity firm.
 Prior to that he spent four years with Red River Ventures executing a similar investment strategy.
 Current investments include MHM Urgent Care, FreeFlight Systems, and TGE Industrial Services.
-In addition to holding board positions related to the management of Elm Creek Partners and Red River Ventures, Zach previously served as a founding director of Professional Bank, which was sold in 2009.
-He currently serves as a director of the Episcopal School of Dallas and Dallas Area Habitat for Humanity.
+In addition to holding board positions related to the management of Elm Creek Partners and Red River Ventures, he previously served as a founding director of Professional Bank, which was sold in 2009.
+Mr. Wooldridge currently serves as a director of the Episcopal School of Dallas and Dallas Area Habitat for Humanity.
 He actively supports the Church of the Incarnation and Community Partners of Dallas.
-Zach is married with three children and earned an MBA from SMU and a degree in accounting from Washington & Lee University.
+Mr. Wooldridge is married with three children and earned an MBA from SMU and a degree in accounting from Washington & Lee University.

 Gilbert Gerst, Senior Vice President, Manager of Community Development Banking for BOK Financial (BOKF).
 BOKF is a $32 billion regional financial services company based in Tulsa, Oklahoma with banking divisions in 7 states.

 Mr. Gerst is a career banker and has been in the financial services industry for over 30 years.
 He joined BOKF in June 2011 after 25+ years with JPMorgan Chase.
 Mr. Gerst has corporate wide responsibility for the bank’s community development lending and investment activities and is a key partner in the bank’s CRA compliance and examination process.
 An accountant by trade, Gilbert has spent most of his banking career positively impacting low to moderate income individuals and communities.